 The law of England and Wales applies to these Terms and Conditions of Business and any dispute that may arise in respect of them.
 The English and Welsh Courts shall have exclusive jurisdiction of any matters of dispute that may arise in respect of these Terms of Business.

 Generally speaking, all information supplied to us by you shall be treated as confidential at all times, unless we are required to disclose and/or discuss your information upon your instructions (implicit or actual), by an Order of the Court, under current legislation, updated legal and/or regulatory compliance or by way of any other statutory exceptions.
-Your personal information is stored by us in accordance with the Data Protection Act 1998 (DPA 1998).
+Your personal information is stored and processed by us in accordance with the Data Protection Act 2018 (DPA 2018) and EU General Data Protection Regulation.
 We use the information you provide primarily for the provision of legal services to you and other related purposes, including analysis to help us manage our practice and for updating and enhancing client records.
-Our use of such information is subject to your instructions, the DPA 1998 and our duty of confidentiality.
-You have a right of access under data protection legislation to the information we hold about you.
+For full details of how we collect, store, use or otherwise process your information, together with details of how to make a subject access request, please refer to the Privacy Notice provided.
 Our firm may be subject to audit or quality checks by outside organisations and your information may also be passed to Authorities in the event of any disclosures.
 Your acceptance of these Terms shall be treated as appropriate authority for us to pass on such details unless we hear to the contrary in writing beforehand.
 All external organisations are required to maintain confidentiality in relation to your files.
 We encourage communications by way of email.
 However, please note communications by email can be unsecure and emails may contain viruses.
 Whilst the firm uses anti-virus software for all email communications, we cannot be held responsible for any potential risks that may arise from any emails that we send, which may contain viruses and which shall also include any circumstances where emails have been misdirected or not received by you.

 Invoices we render are due 7 days from the date of delivery, save for any third party fees and expenses which are required in advance unless otherwise agreed.
 Apparent failure to comply with the above timeframes may result in the firm ceasing to act for you.
 We may issue formal legal proceedings against you in order to recover any sums due.
 We reserve the right to accrue daily interest on the outstanding sum at a rate of 8% per annum after 30 days.
 We would urge you to contact us at the earliest opportunity to discuss with us any difficulty you may have in making payment.
 If at any time you are unhappy with the level of our fees, you should in the first instance contact the fee earner.